Johann Heinrich Lambert collected works

 The website of the International Commission on the History of Mathematics.
 The Commission publishes Historia Mathematica, the International Journal of History of Mathematics.

 This is the website of the Mathematical Institute of the University of Sevilla.

 The IMUS hosted in 2018 the 29th Novembertagung on the History of Mathematics, an annual congress devoted to this discipline that for the first time was held in Spain (here the webpage and poster).

 The Institute usually dedicates each year a meeting to a great scientist in his death anniversary.
-This year the conferences 2019 will be in honour of Albert Einstein (here the programme).
+This year the 2020 conferences will be in honour of Srinivasa Ramanujan (programme in due course).

 The website of the Royal Spanish Mathematical Society.
 The Society publish La Gaceta that include a section for papers on History of Mathematics.

 Archive of the Berlin-Brandenburg Academy of Sciences and Humanities

 Here you will have access to the “Online Edition of the Academy’s Minutes 1746-1786” (in the Protocol of the 17 of September of 1767 – here – it’s registed the lecture made by Lamber of his Mémoire).

 Histoire de l’Academie Royale des Sciences et des Belles Lettres: 1745-1769

 In this case, you will find the digitised version of the volumes of the Academy of Science of Berlin in the period indicated, whose originals are located in the New York Public Library.
 The Lambert’s Mémoire, which contain the first proof of irrationality of π, is included in the 1761 volume.